jeroenrinzema/git/README.md

 git rebase master        # Rebase current branch on top of master branch

 # Working with Remotes
-git remote              # Show your current remotes git remote -v           # Show your current remotes and their URLs git push                # Publish your commits to the upstream master of your currently checked out branch git push -u origin my-branch  # Push newly created branch to remote repo setting up to track remote branch from origin.
+git remote                  # Show your current remotes git remote -v               # Show your current remotes and their URLs git push                    # Publish your commits to the upstream master of your currently checked out branch git remote add origin <url> # Add a remote called origin with the given url git push -u origin my-branch  # Push newly created branch to remote repo setting up to track remote branch from origin.
                               # No need to specify remote branch name, for e.g., when doing a 'git pull' on that branch.
 git pull                # Pull changes from the remote to your currently checked out branch